ILIAD-ocean-twin/application_package/HelloWorld/README.md

 # Application Packaging Best practices Tutorial (Hello World)

-In this tutorial we aim to show the practice on preparing an Application Package Tool with a Hello World python example.
+In this tutorial we want to show the practice of preparing an application package tool with a Hello World Python example.
-It will run in a machine that has no python installed.
-All the required dependencies are embeded in the Application Package Tool.
+It will run on a machine that does not have Python installed.
+All the necessary dependencies are embedded in the Application Package Tool.

 ## Our initial Hello World python example